donhinkelman/moodle-block_sharing_cart/README.md

 Change Log
 ----------
+* 3.6, release 1    2019.01.20
+  * No code changes, fixed text in Readme and version.php
+  * Tested OK in Moodle 3.6
+* 3.5, release 1    2018.12.24
+  * Fixed some theme issues
-* 3.3, release 3
+* 3.3, release 3    2018.01.24
   * No longer compatible with Moodle 3.2 or earlier
 * 3.3, release 2
-  * Fix problem in PostgreSQL
+  * Fixed problem in PostgreSQL
-  * Fix warning messages from using deprecated functions
+  * Fixed warning messages from using deprecated functions
-  * Ability to copy section title
+  * Added ability to copy section title
 * 3.3, release 1
   * Compatible with Moodle 3.3
 * 3.2, release 1